Freedom & Surrender: Band and repertoire

 Larry Klein produced the album, who brought guitarist Dean Parks and Vinnie Colaiuta on drums as part of a small band, which consistently backs Wright throughout this recording.
 Keyboardist (and composer) Kenny Banks worked with Wright since her debut album Salt.

-"Initially supposed to be a disc of mostly cover-songs, centered on themes of 'the circuitous dance of love'", most of the songs finally were written by Wright and Klein with David Batteau, two with Jesse Harris, and another with J.D.
-Souther, "Right Where You Are", which features a duet by Wright with Gregory Porter.
+"Initially supposed to be a disc of mostly cover-songs, centered on themes of 'the circuitous dance of love'", most of the songs finally were written by Wright and Klein with David Batteau, two with Jesse Harris, and another with JD Souther, "Right Where You Are", which features a duet by Wright with Gregory Porter.
 Till Brönner plays flugelhorn on Nick Drake's "River Man".
 The second and more unfamiliar pop song Wright covers, "To Love Somebody" by the Bee Gees, "has some gospel happening in it".
 "Freedom" and "Surrender", the first and the closing track on the album were penned by long-time collaborator Toshi Reagon.